vicovaporub/fcc-drum-machine/README.md

 - When a key associated with each `.drum-pad` is pressed, the audio clip contained in its child `audio` element should be triggered
 - When a `.drum-pad` is triggered, a string describing the associated audio clip is displayed as the inner text of the `#display` element (each string must be unique)

-## freeCodeCamp provided a link for audio clips to be used in the project
+## freeCodeCamp provided links for the audio clips that were used in the project